 Each student belongs to a Home Group which is vertically arranged within House structures.
 The students in the Home Group are supervised and cared for by a Home Group Teacher who remains with them throughout their time at the College (all things being equal).

 The main objectives of the Home Group sessions are to help meet both the pastoral and administrative needs of our students by providing a time for regular daily contact between staff and students and also involves students helping other students in a caring environment.
-Home Group teachers can work with students each semester to set study goals and to review academic progress.
+Home Group teachers can work with students each semester to set study goals and review academic progress.

 Year Welfare Coordinators